 - You will receive a request from the HRA to authorize the release of your information to the HRA Bureau of Fraud Investigation and related third parties.
 The investigators will have the opportunity to conduct field visits which consist of taking photos of your house, your cars, and your workplace.

-- Once the field visits are completed, the investigators will send a letter requesting you to come to an interview and submit various documentation so that they may analyze your eligibility for Medicaid.
+- Once the field visits are completed, the investigators will send a letter requesting you to come in for an interview and submit various documentation so that they may analyze your eligibility for Medicaid.

 - An experienced Medicaid fraud attorney will always want to review and analyze your Continuing Disability Reviews (CDRs).
 A CDR is a detailed form listing all payments made by the provider for the recipient in the Medicaid fraud case.

 - Finally, you and your Medicaid fraud attorney will meet with the HRA investigator for your interview.
 From here, you will review your document, discuss any settlement options, and/or give any evidence that may dismiss your case, or subject it to court prosecution.

-What are the possible outcomes of medicaid fraud investigation?
+What are the possible outcomes of a edicaid fraud investigation?

 If you are convicted of Medicaid fraud, the legal consequences may include monetary fines, restitution orders, disqualification from receiving Medicaid benefits, wage garnishment, criminal prosecutions, prison sentences, suspension or loss of professional licenses, asset confiscations, and/or deportation.